THE WINNER GAVE IT ALL GIVEN YOUR ALL - NOW WHAT ? HOME ISBN 0 9577 426 7 3 CHAPTER 20 Written/published 18/03/09-24/03/09

 I first walked back to the boats, just to ensure I had not imagined things the previous afternoon.
 All was as I had reported above.

-many moments when I regretted during that weekend that I had forgotten
+There were many moments when I regretted during that weekend that I had forgotten to take my camera.
+(More photos in the Tasmania trip – next chapter).

 My next objective during my morning stroll was to check on something I had spotted the day before, while we were looking for a place to dine.
 Across from the Town Hall, near the children’s playground, I had seen a large cardboard box, about the size of a beer carton.
 Was it just dumped, or placed perhaps, for the visiting numbers freak, whose lunacy was well documented and accentuated during full moon, to spot and clean up?